Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 Whatever you’re searching for, our scope of industry knowledge and resources can help.

-If you want to transfer some of your personal fund into a pension scheme, you will be entitled to personal tax relief.
-Pension providers can reclaim the basic rate of tax on the contributions that you make and this will be added to your find, meaning that an £80 payment will be worth £100.
-If you are a higher or additional rate tax payer, tax relief will also be available up to the top rate of tax that you pay.
+These are contributions made to a pension scheme from personal funds and as such, attract personal tax relief.
+Pension providers can reclaim the basic rate of tax on the contributions that you make and this will be added to your fund, i.e. an £80 contribution will add £100 to your pension fund.
+Your basic rate band will also be extended by the gross pension contribution (£100 in this example) so if you are a higher or additional rate taxpayer tax relief is given in full i.e. up to the top rate of tax you pay.

-Pension contributions made by a company are deductible for corporation tax purposes, as long as you can demonstrate that they are wholly and exclusively for business purposes.
-Whilst the guidance on what this means in practice isn’t definitive, in general, if a remuneration package is reasonable and doesn’t result in an overall tax loss for the company, then the contributions can be deducted.
+These are contributions made from company funds and will be deductible for Corporation Tax purposes if they are ‘wholly and exclusively’ for the purpose of trade.
+Whilst the guidance on what this means in practice isn’t definitive, in general, if a remuneration package is reasonable (and doesn’t result in an overall tax loss for the company), then the contributions can be deducted.

 If you are unsure whether you should be contributing to a personal or company pension, considering some of the following options could help you to make your decision:

 Our team of expert accountants can help you through your pension process and make the best decision for you.
 We’ll do this by ensuring that you make the most of the tax efficiencies available.

 To find out more or to take advantage of our service, call us today on 01253 362 062.
 Our guide to expenses also contains everything you need to plan ahead for your retirement.